polar147/RCloneBackup/README.md

 # RCloneBackup

-A Reverse Incrementa Backup Script for RClone
+A Reverse Incremental Backup Script for RClone

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.